vpavlenko/web-2024-template/README.md

 Then clone it locally using [GitHub Desktop](https://desktop.github.com/download/).
 To do that, install it and log into your Github account using `File -> Options` `Sign into Github.com`.
 As you see `yourusername/web-2024-template` in the list of repos, press `Clone`, then select `For my own purposes`:

+> A clone is your copy of a source code from Github servers to your local computer.
+Your repo's home is online at Github servers.
+You can clone it from many of your computers.
+If your repo is public, everyone can fork and clone it.
+You can make it private.

 ![Screenshot_5 (2)](https://github.com/user-attachments/assets/d27adef4-6004-4db3-92a4-a29ad62fdaec)